million12/docker-php-app-ssh/README.md

 ---

-**Sponsored by** [Typostrap.io - the new prototyping tool](http://typostrap.io/) for building highly-interactive prototypes of your website or web app.
-Built on top of TYPO3 Neos CMS and Zurb Foundation framework.
+**Sponsored by** [Prototype Brewery - the new prototyping tool](http://prototypebrewery.io/) for building highly-interactive prototypes of your website or web app.
+Built on top of [Neos CMS](https://www.neos.io/) and [Zurb Foundation](http://foundation.zurb.com/) framework.